 Choose good quality, heart-friendly foods over the sweet stuff, including an abundance of colourful veg and healthy fats from nuts, seeds, olive oil and oily fish.

 Share the joy!

 The power you have over your food choices can impact your day-to-day and long-term health.
 With that in mind, where possible choose real, whole food, and experience the benefits of limiting intake of added and free sugars to 6 teaspoons (25g) a day.
-Soon you will find that your palate will become more sensitive to sweet tastes, and the subtle sweetness in whole foods, such as sweet potato or an apple, will be sweet enough!
+Soon you will experience what we call ‘paladjustment’, when your palate becomes more sensitive to sweet tastes, and the subtle sweetness in whole foods, such as sweet potato or an apple, will be sweet enough!

 Be sure to share the boost in health you experience with family and friends.
 Inspire them so they can begin to make positive dietary changes and reap the benefits, too.